sergiopicascia/dscoding-projects/Akash.Mittal/Readme.md

 In Output, we print the Clsuter Created and the Count of Elements in Each Cluster.
 We also compare the Silhouette Score for both the clustering algorithms.

+The main Project Files are
+ZooAnimals.py -> contains the classes used for data import. main.py -> contains the main project code. app.py -> contains the code for Streamlit instance for a brief display of data in browser.

+Further, the animal data is imported from the zoo.xlsx file in the data folder.